 Built beginning in the 13th century, Saint Nicholas Church is one of the most prominent city landmarks.
 With turrets on either side and a central tower, it is easily one of the prettiest places to see in Ghent.

 Located near the Belfry and Saint Bavo’s, Saint Nicholas becomes the third of the three towers that the city is known for.
 If you begin to cross St. Michael’s Bridge next to the Korenmarkt and then turn around, you’ll be provided with a fabulous view of these historic buildings.

 The inside of the church is fairly typical of historic Belgian churches, but it can’t hold a candle to St. Bavo’s (few places can).
 It’s worth a quick visit to the interior because visiting the church is free, but we found the outside to be the highlight.

-One of the oldest and largest squares in the city of Ghent, Vrijdagmarkt square gets its name from the weekly market held here.
+One of the oldest and largest squares, Vrijdagmarkt square gets its name from the weekly market held here.
 Each Friday and Saturday, the square fills with vendors selling local delicacies, clothes, and household items.
 A statue of the prominent 14th-century businessman Jakob van Artevelde overlooks it all.

 Around the square is the Ons Huis (“House of the People”), the headquarters for the region’s socialist movement, and lots of places to eat and drink, some with outdoor patios.
 If you missed the frites stand by the Butchers’ Hall, there’s another great option here—Frituur Jozef fry wagon.